shehbazj/SSDWriteAmplification/README.md

 Attribute 248 = NAND program operations initiated by the FTL layer.
 Attribute 247 = NAND program operations initiated by the host.

+Note that these SMART values are only shown by Micron SSDs.
+Samsung SSDs do not show this value.

+## Benchmarks

+### fio

+fio can be run with the following parameters

+--blocksize=4k 1M
+--ioengine=sync or libaio
+--direct=1 similar to O_DIRECT, this would cause reads to happen directly from disk instead of memory (default is 0 i.e. memory) (reads, not important!!)
+--fsync=0 tells linux to sync (flush data to memory) at its own convenience. (writes, important!!)
+--fio --name=randwrite --ioengine=libaio --iodepth=1 --rw=randwrite --bs=4k --direct=0 --size=512M --numjobs=8 --runtime=240 --group_reporting

+## References

 [1] Securely erasing your SSD -
 https://askubuntu.com/questions/42266/what-is-the-recommended-way-to-empty-a-ssd